junglesta/freezer/freezer.md

 ### Freezer was fun.

 As our video "Picture 95" shows.
 Filming all over the Alps, well... mostly on the south side, for a whole year, we showed everybody what snowboarding was about in Italy in 1995.
 We where probably the first to do that kinda stuff here.
 Got some clips on YouTube.
-Just google: (link: http://www.youtube.com/playlist?list=PL_JCGUf7lroma7WLAJKy1uShs0NSNN6Mp text: youtube freezer magazine)
+Just google: [youtube freezer magazine](http://www.youtube.com/playlist?list=PL_JCGUf7lroma7WLAJKy1uShs0NSNN6Mp)

 ### Freezed.